kakrusch/docana-project-luka/README.md

 # Project Title

-_Group members: Name 1, Name 2, Name 3_
+_Group members: Alex Weyhe, Kascha Kruschwitz, Ludmila Bajuk

 ## Introduction

 Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve.

 ### Research Questions
- - Meaning differences across subreddits - focus on sentiment and word similarity of the word "ok" and its variations
+- Is the meaning of OK and its variations always the same?
+   - Are the different spellings associated with different uses, meanings etc...?
+   - Are there differences across topics/user types?

+Hypothesis:
+- we expect differences

+## Background
+- literature on different uses of ok
+- different word senses

 ## Dataset